sr-biker/usermanager/README.md

 # Digital Servicing User Manager
 ## IMPORTANT
-Access token `usermanager.imgur.accessToken `is not checked in for security reasons and is sent via email.
+Access token `usermanager.imgur.accessToken ` and `usermanager.kafka.password` are not checked in for security reasons and is sent via email.

 ## Requirements